MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/perf-test/trace-trace-tutorial.md

 7. Click **OK**.
 8. Click **Next** and specify a directory for storing trace files or keep the default directory.
 9. Select **Save and close** and then click **Finish**.
 10. The next step is to change settings for the newly created data collector.
-Select your new user defined trace, and in the righthand pane right click on the **DataCollector01**.
+Select your new user defined trace, and right click on the **DataCollector01**.
 Select **Properties**.
    - In the **Properties** window, switch to the **Trace buffers** tab and modify the default buffer settings.
 The default buffer values don't work well for collecting Dynamics 365 event trace data when there's a high volume of events in a short period of time.
-It is recommended to use the following values (leave all other settings as default):
+It's recommended to use the following values (leave all other settings as default):
        - Buffer size: 512 KB
        - Minimum buffers: 256
        - Maximum buffers: 256